-Join Tim Grey for an in-depth discussion in this video Using Live View with the Canon 7D Mark II, part of Performance Tuning the Canon 7D Mark II.
+Join Tim Grey for an in-depth discussion in this video Using Live View with the Canon 7D Mark II, part of Canon 7D Mark II: Tips, Tricks, & Techniques.

 - I have a tendency to make use of the live view display…on the back of my camera rather extensively.…I shoot video in live view mode of course,…sometimes I'm establishing focus in live view,…sometimes I'm just composing in live view…because I find it a little bit easier or more convenient,…depending on the photographic situation.…But there are a few settings…that I think are helpful to be familiar with.…And a couple of settings you…might want to change from their defaults.…To begin with, in live view mode by default,…the camera is continuously auto-focusing,…regardless of your camera settings,…unless you've disabled the auto-focus on the lens itself.…